CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It assigns the `PDOStatement` object to the variable `$stmt`.

+/// type=SS, answer=[3]

+In `Student.php`, what does `$stmt` do on line 8?

+- It holds the SQL statement.

+- It executes the SQL statement.

+- It holds the `PDOStatement` object.

+- It connects to the PostgreSQL database.

+- It carries the variables of the DSN parameters.

 /// type=SS, answer=[5]

 What does the `if` construct do on line 9 of `Student.php`?